 Osoyoos is rooted deeply in Indigenous culture and history.
 The name “Osoyoos” originates from sẁiẁs (pronounced “soo-yoos”) meaning “narrowing of the waters” in the local Okanagan language (Syilx’tsn).

-This summer and fall, immerse yourself in the unique Indigenous culture of Osoyoos – from seeing Kliluk (Spotted Lake) to indulging in Indigenous inspired wine and culinary fare.
-Whichever activity you choose, you are sure to leave with a deeper understanding and connection to the land and people of Osoyoos.
+When you visit, immerse yourself in the unique Indigenous culture of Osoyoos – from seeing Kliluk (Spotted Lake) to indulging in Indigenous inspired culinary fare.
+By experiencing many of these local activities, not only are you supporting Indigenous-led businesses, but you are sure to leave with a deeper understanding and connection to the land and people of Osoyoos.

 Here are 7 ways to to experience Osoyoos Indigenous culture: